 - 24.1% of the population of Sub-Saharan Africa is undernourished, the highest prevalence of all regions in the world.

 - There are about 811 million undernourished people worldwide.

 The Impact of Hunger

 Lack of access to nutritious food is truly devastating to children, families and entire communities.
 Watch the story of 13-year-old Keynyang, a brave young boy trying to support his family after conflict forced them to flee their home in South Sudan.
 With no money or food, his family is trying to survive by eating leaves.

 Keynyang's story demonstrates that extreme poverty and hunger is often the result of external factors that are far beyond the family's control.
 However, with the right support, there is hope.
-We have almost 40 years of experience of saving lives and supporting self-sufficiency for some of the world's most vulnerable populations.
+We have more than 40 years of experience of saving lives and supporting self-sufficiency for some of the world's most vulnerable populations.
 We are able to help communities become more resilient to external factors that cause extreme poverty and hunger, and help families recover from natural disasters or forced displacement.

 Solutions to Poverty and Hunger in Africa

-Action Against Hunger's food security and livelihoods programs aim to empower vulnerable communities to improve their access to food, income, and markets.
+Our food security and livelihoods programs aim to empower vulnerable communities to improve their access to food, income, and markets.
 We train and build the capacity of small-scale farmers to increase production, and safely store and market their crops.

 In humanitarian emergencies, we provide cash transfers or cash-for-work programs to help families in crisis buy food and support local markets while also enabling them to make their own choices about their most urgent needs.
 Last year alone, we reach 25 million people around the world with lifesaving and life-changing programs across 44 countries.